Best Time to Visit the Louvre and How to Do It

 On Mondays, Thursdays, Saturdays, and Sundays, the tour starts at 2:45 and lasts for two and a half hours.
 On Wednesdays and Fridays, the 2.5-hour tour starts at 5:45pm.

-Like a lot of large cities in Europe, shoulder season is always the optimum time to visit, achieving a balance between affordability, fewer crowds, and access to museums, restaurants, and cafes—so, April and October.
-In summer, when travel and temperatures are at their peak, there will be longer lines and fewer available tables at restaurants.
+Like a lot of large cities in Europe, April and October are always the optimum time to visit.
+This shoulder season period achieves a balance between affordability, fewer crowds, and access to museums, restaurants, and cafes.
+In summer, when travel and temperatures are at their peak, there will be more competition for tickets and tables.
 In winter, prices are more affordable and crowds will be smaller, but you’ll have to brave the cold weather.

 Photo of author